Is Join Table Required?

 - Employees may need to appear in two deparments for the same quarter if they move from one department to another mid-quarter.

 - Employees compensation rates may also change mid quarter.

+I'm assuming I'll need three tables (Departments, Employees and Join_Employee_Transactions.)
+The join table will record effective dates of department reassignments and effective dates of compensation changes and amounts.
 What type of relationship do I need between the tables to account for mid-quarter changes?

-Thanks for your help.
+Thanks for any and all help.